kwinso/qiwi-daemon/README.md

 # Configuration
 ### Enviromen variables
 `qiwi-daemon` uses `.qiwi.env` file to process the most part of configuration data.
-Most of the values in this file are sensitive information, so It's likely you store it in file rather in code.
+Values in this file contain sensitive information, so It's likely you store it in file rather than in code.
 Here are all positions in this file.
 **Required**:
 - **PHONE_NUMBER** - Phone number that you have used to create a QiWi Account
 - **QIWI_TOKEN** -  A QiWi API token (Get it [here](https://qiwi.com/api))
-> QiWi token must allow app to see transactions data.
+> QiWi token must allow app to see transactions history.
 Other permissions are not required.
 - **PAYMENT_AMOUNT** - Amount of your currency to process this payment

 **Not required**:
-- **NO_LOGS** - Don't show default logs from daemon (Pass `true` turn this on)
+- **NO_LOGS** - Don't show logs from daemon (Pass `true` turn this on)
-> Daemon also logs every transaction it has process, it'll be turned off with this option set
+> Daemon also logs every transaction it has processed, it'll be turned off with this option set to `true`
 - **DEBUG** - Enable debug log
 > Example for `.qiwi.env` you can find in this repository